-FACTS: Mr. Rojas is a citizen of Spain.
+- FACTS: Mr. Rojas is a citizen of Spain.
 He is the CEO of an importexport business headquartered in Spain.
-Mr. Rojas spends 9 months of each year in Spain, and 3 months in the U. S., working out of the company's New York subsidiary.
+Mr. Rojas spends 9 months of each year in Spain, and 3 months in the U.S., working out of the company's New York subsidiary.
 His wife is a citizen of Spain who lives in New York and visits Spain for 1 month each summer.
 Their son, Miguel Rojas, was born in the U. S. and lives with his mother while attending school here.
-Mrs. Rojas and Miguel have no current intention of changing their residence.

-- 1. Mr. Rojas makes a lifetime charitable gift of U. S. investment real property to the American Red Cross, for its general purposes.
+Mrs. Rojas and Miguel have no current intention of changing their residence. - 1.
+Mr. Rojas makes a lifetime charitable gift of U. S. investment real property to the American Red Cross, for its general purposes.
 The American Red Cross sells the property and uses the net proceeds to provide famine relief in Ethiopia. - a.
 Will Mr. Rojas be allowed a U. S. income tax deduction for his gift?
 A gift tax deduction? - b.
 What if the gift to the American Red Cross were of stock of a U. S. corporation? - 2.
 Mr. Rojas creates a testamentary charitable remainder unitrust to benefit Mrs. Rojas for life and pass to Miguel's school, Columbia University, on her death. - a.
 Will he be allowed a U. S. estate tax charitable deduction?
 A marital deduction? - b.
-What if Mr. Rojas' Spanish alma mater were the remainderman? - c.
-What are the U. S. estate tax consequences during Mrs. Rojas' overlife if the trust is a net income unitrust?
+What if Mr. Rojas' Spanish alma mater were the remainderman?

+c.
+What are the U. S. estate tax consequences during the period between the death of Mr. Rojas and the death of Mrs. Rojas if the trust is a net income unitrust?
 A standard unitrust?